UbiquityRobotics/ubiquity_main/README.md

         fakeroot debian/rules clean
         fakeroot debian/rules binary
         ################
-        # The package should be in `../*.deb`.
+        # The package should be in `../ros-indigo-*.deb`.
 It can be installed:
-        dpkg -i ros-indigo-YOUR-PACKAGE # Where YOUR-PACKAGE has '-', not '_'
+        gdebi ../ros-indigo-YOUR-PACKAGE # Where YOUR-PACKAGE has '-', not '_'